 This is a proposed amendment to the state constitution, which currently does not allow different tax rates for different groups.
-Having received a favorable vote by the state legislature, it will be on the ballot this Noin 2023.
+Having received a favorable vote by the state legislature, it will be on the ballot this November.
+If a majority of Massachusetts voters vote "yes," the constitution will be amended MONTAGUE - The Massachusetts Fair and the new tax rate will be in effect starting in 2023.
 Jo Comerford and Natalie Blais, our State Senator and State Representative are both strong supporters of the amendment.